 The UK is one of a few countries in the world and the only country in the European Union that has no upper time limit on detention, despite mounting pressure to adopt a 28-day time limit.
 As of the 30th June 2016, the longest length of time a person was currently held for was 1,156 days.

-Despite the ongoing mental and physical harm of detention, detention centers have been the site of real struggle and resistance, representing a front-line in the fight for immigrant’s rights and against systemic racism.
+Despite the ongoing mental and physical harm of detention, detention centers have been the site of real struggle and resistance, representing a front-line in the fight for migrant’s rights and against systemic racism.
 Speaking at the demonstration another organizer with Movement for Justice, Karen Doyle told the crowd:

 “The very first time we demonstrated here two years ago now, with just 40 people was because the women inside were resisting deportation by gathering in rooms and defending each other.
 They were writing “Freedom” and “We are not animals” on their t-shirts, on their clothes.
 They were refusing to cooperate, they were demonstrating, they were boycotting the canteen, they were hunger-striking.”